-FOMO is the popular lingo of the millennials that stands for “fear of missing out” and is as good as a popular culture today.
+FOMO is the popular lingo of the millennials that stands for “fear of missing out” and is as good as popular culture today.

 Social media users are often privy to getting news and status updates from each others’ profiles.
 Amidst social media culture, the fear of missing out on events, important status updates, and, in general, anything on the internet has become a widespread phenomenon.